 - Register their students as participants.
 We will upload an enrollment sheet, and provide instructions on how you’ll prepare the sheet.

 - Assign participants to their course group, and optionally edit group page.
 Instructors will bulk manage students, assessment, etc. as a group, and have the ability to edit the default group page including introduction and assigned modules.
 For this and below functions, instructors will have special access to the back-end of the EcoTypes COIL, a simple WordPress dashboard interface.

 - Introduce participants to module process/expectations.
 Instructors will handle all communications directly with students, and specify any related assignments.
 We recommend all instructors complete each module themselves, so that they can help students as needed.

 - Manage assessment of students and COIL module(s).
 Instructors have a variety of options to grade student COIL work.
 One easy option is to award fixed credit to all students who complete each module, which they can do on their own.
 The optional written assignment upload, and forum participation, allow for credit differentiation.
-We also appreciate instructor input on the student COIL experience, toward improvement of the COIL.
+We also appreciate instructor [and anonymous student] input on the student COIL experience, toward improvement of the COIL.